- Search The Registry

 *Willie Kgositsile was born on this date in 1938.
 He was a Black South African poet, educator, and activist.

 From South Africa, Keorapetse Willie Kgositsile taught for many years at the University of Dar es Salaam, the University of Nairobi, and the University of Gaborone.
 He left home in 1961 as one of the first young African National Congress (ANC) members instructed to do the leadership of their liberation movement.
 He was a founding member of the ANC Department of Education as their Arts and Culture department.
 The recipient of many poetry awards, he has also studied and taught Literature and Creative Writing at a number of universities in the United States.

 Kgositsile’s poetry ranges from clearly political and public to lyrical and confessional.
 Among his publications is a book on teaching the craft of poetry.
 A strong part of his work is the recognition and celebration of his influences and friendships with other artists and his deep love of blues and jazz.
 His poetry scintillates and vibrates with quotations from songs, references to music, and musicians including Billie Holiday, Nina Simone, B.B.
-King, Otis Redding, John Coltrane, Art Blakey, Gloria Bosman, Johnny Dyani, Hugh Masekela and Pharaoh Sanders and more.
+King, Otis Redding, John Coltrane, Art Blakey, Gloria Bosman, Johnny Dyani, Hugh Masekela and Pharaoh Sanders, and more.